What’s wastewater got to do with trails?

 - a public meeting space

-- and partnerships with local schools to develop a collaborative STEM program
+- and partnerships with local schools on a collaborative STEM program

 We’re thankful for the input of community members, whose feedback has been key to helping us envision amenities that will help connect people to nature.